mozziemo/Coursera-DataScience-PMLProject/README.md

 + ML_Project.Rmd
 + ML_Project.html

-The report (HTML version) can be viewd in the following link: https://mozziemo.github.io/Coursera-DataScience-PMLProject/
+The report (HTML version) can be viewed in the following link: https://mozziemo.github.io/Coursera-DataScience-PMLProject/